-Abused and neglected children in the court system deserve an advocate: not a mentor or pal, but a highly trained adult who understands what is in a child’s best interests, and sees that the system meets his or her needs.That is just what Fairfax CASA has done for 5,200 children over the past twenty-two years.
-When a child is abused and neglected, the judge assigns a CASA volunteer to provide consistent support, compassion, and a voice in court until the child finds a safe home in which to thrive.
-Empowered by a Court Order, the CASA volunteer completes an in-depth investigation of the case to give the court a clear picture of the child's needs and remains committed to the child until the case is closed.
-To ensure that each youngster receives the best advocate possible, Fairfax CASA conducts intensive recruiting and training of volunteers, complemented by ongoing guidance and support.
-For many children, their CASA volunteer is the person they count on to give them voice and return them to life.
+Abused and neglected children in the court system deserve an advocate: not a mentor or pal, but a highly trained adult who has the child's best interests at heart and makes sure that the system addresses them.
+That's just what Fairfax CASA has done for 6,200 children over the past 26 years, children who don't deserve what they have experienced.
+To provide the best advocates possible, the process begins with an intensive recruiting and training process, complemented by ongoing guidance and support.
+Empowered by a court order, the CASA volunteer completes an in-depth investigation of the case to give the court a clear picture of the child's needs and remains committed to the child until the case is closed, providing consistent support, compassion, and a voice in court -- until the child finds a safe, permanent home in which to thrive.
+For many children, their CASA volunteer is the "promise keeper," the person they can count on – in a complex, chaotic, and sometimes scary system.
+You can be a promise keeper too.